 The Police Fire and Crime Commissioner for North Yorkshire (NYPFCC) has statutory responsibility for North Yorkshire Fire and Rescue Service, as the Fire and Rescue Authority (NYPFCCFRA).
 NYPFCCFRA is a separate sole, independent of NYPFCC.
-During 2020/21 the FRA purchased services to the value of £462,000 from the NYPFCC, and received income of £169,000 from the PFCC in respect of the recharge of expenditure and the provision of services.
+During 2021/22 the FRA purchased services to the value of £462,000 from the NYPFCC, and received income of £169,000 from the PFCC in respect of the recharge of expenditure and the provision of services.
+Of these amounts, £389,000 was owed to, and £111,000 due from, the PFCC at year end.

-No other related party transactions occurred in 2020/21.
+No other related party transactions occurred in 2021/22.